grimsa/learning-poker-hands/COMMENTARY.md

 Comparing two hands can produce three outcomes: first hand wins, second hand wins or both hands are of equal strength.
 A `Hand` implements `java.lang.Comparable` to express this.

+#### Card

+A `Card` is defined by its value and suit.

+As there are fixed sets of possible suits and values, let's model them as enumerations.